 \subsection{Implementation}

-As described in Section~\ref{sec:brzozowski}, Brzozowski's algorithm consists of three steps: 1) reverse DFA construction, 2) reversal into a co-DFA and 3) determinization and pruning.
-To perform the first step, we translate the \PLTLf formula $\phi^R$ into a first-order formula $fol(\phi^R)$ following the translation in~\cite{ZhuPV19} and then use \mona{} to construct the minimal DFA for $\phi^R$.
+As shown in Section~\ref{sec:brzozowski}, Brzozowski's algorithm consists of three steps: 1) reverse DFA construction, 2) reversal into a co-DFA, and 3) determinization and pruning.
+For the first step, we translate the \PLTLf formula $\phi^R$ into a first-order formula $fol(\phi^R)$ following the translation in~\cite{ZhuPV19} and then use \mona{} to construct the DFA for $\phi^R$.
+Since DFAs returned by \mona{} are always minimal, the reverse DFA constructed in this step is guaranteed to be at most exponential in the size of \LTLf formula $\phi$.
 Reversing this DFA into a co-DFA for $\phi$ is straightforward.
 Instead of implementing the reversal step as a separate operation, we optimize by performing the reversal while determinizing.
 There are two different versions of the determinization and pruning step: explicit and symbolic.
 We now elaborate on them.
 Note that each version starts with the DFA of $\phi^R$, and we combine the reversal and the subsequent operations of subset construction followed by state-space pruning.
-Proofs for the theorems can be found in the Appendix.